HeyPuter/docs/src/Objects/fsitem.md

 ---
 title: FSItem
-description: An fsitem object represents a file or a directory in the file system of a Puter.
+description: An FSItem object represents a file or a directory in the file system of a Puter.
 ---

-An fsitem object represents a file or a directory in the file system of a Puter.
+An `FSItem` object represents a file or a directory in the file system of a Puter.

 ## Attributes